Staff: Caitlin P. Bailey, M.S.

 - Behavioral Research Program (BRP)

-Caitlin Bailey, M.S., is a Cancer Research Training Award (CRTA) fellow in the Office of the Associate Director (OAD).
+Caitlin Bailey, M.S., was a Cancer Research Training Award (CRTA) fellow in the Office of the Associate Director (OAD) from 2019-2020.

-As a CRTA Fellow, Ms. Bailey is interested in applying health behavior theory to better understand the links between nutrition, physical activity, and cancer risk in young adults.
-She is particularly interested in the environmental and social determinants of weight-related health behaviors within diverse emerging adult populations.
+As a CRTA Fellow, Ms. Bailey was interested in applying health behavior theory to better understand the links between nutrition, physical activity, and cancer risk in young adults.
+She was particularly interested in the environmental and social determinants of weight-related health behaviors within diverse emerging adult populations.

 Ms. Bailey's research interests include nutrition and physical activity promotion and college/university health policy development.
 She is also interested in how socioeconomic disparities, such as food insecurity, influence both health and academic outcomes among emerging adults.